-As a traveling healthcare professional, your recruiter is basically your personal agent.
+As a traveling therapist, your travel therapy recruiter is basically your personal agent.
 They are the ones who submit you to jobs and deal with any issues that you have on the job.
 They will be your primary contact point for a company and will likely impact your experience with the company more than anything else.
 There are several hundred agencies and thousands of recruiters that staff traveling therapists.
-So in a sea of thousands, how do you find a travel therapy recruiter?
+So in a sea of thousands, how do you find the best travel therapy recruiter?

 Get a referral from somebody that you know.
 If you work with any travelers, you could ask them who they use as a recruiter and who they recommend.
 If you don’t know any travelers, you could crowdsource on social media.
 There are endless groups of healthcare travelers on Facebook that are giving recruiter recommendations on a daily basis.